zell-mbc/MediLog/README.md

 # MediLog
-Android App to quickly capture blood pressure and body weight
+Android App to quickly capture blood pressure, weight and quite a few other data points

 Project moved to https://codeberg.org/toz/MediLog